nonetype/old-blog-repo/about.md

 # WonYoung Jung
 ## Introduce
-Pwner in south korea, known as 'NoneType'
+Pwner in south korea, known as 'nonetype'

-Interested in 0-Day Finding / 1-Day Analysis (Linkern, Browsers, etc..)
+Interested in 0-day finding / 1-day analysis (Linkern, Browsers, etc..)

-also trying to solve CTF-Problems
+also trying to solve CTF-problems

 ## Career
 ### 2020